NToepke/Group-4-Fork/Sprint One Documents/Read.md

-we attempted to install augur
+we attempted to install augur but have not succeeded yet.